 - The nursery manager retains the right of refusal of all children, parents, staff and visitors who are deemed contagious and may impact on the welfare of the rest of the nursery - Parents will be made aware of the need for these procedures in order for them to follow these guidelines whilst in the nursery - Periodically each room in the nursery will be deep cleaned including carpets and soft furnishings to ensure the spread of infection is limited.
-This will be implemented earlier if the need arises - The nursery will ensure stocks of tissues, hand washing equipment, cleaning materials and sterilising fluid are maintained at all times and increased during the winter months or when flu and cold germs are circulating.
+This will be implemented earlier if the need arises - In the event of an infection outbreak the nursery will, where appropriate, undertake a deep clean to ensure the spread of infection is contained - We will follow any the Government health guidance, as well as legal advice and our information from our insurers on any national outbreak of a virus/ pandemic and keep parents informed of any course of action.
+Each specific circumstances will differ and to ensure we take the most appropriate action we will treat each case on an individual basis. - In addition, where contagious outbreaks occur, will adopt government guidance for all visitors to minimise risk of further spreading the risk of infection - The nursery will ensure stocks of tissues, hand washing equipment, cleaning materials and sterilising fluid are maintained at all times and increased during the winter months or when flu and cold germs are circulating.

-This policy was adopted on Signed on behalf of the nursery Date for review 09/2019 Alison Shipton 09/2020
+This policy was adopted on Signed on behalf of the nursery Date for review 03/2020 Alison Shipton 09/2020